anaj00/-CCAPDEV-Tastee/README.md

 1. Install node.js

 2. Install express, mongoose, and handlebars in the terminal of your IDEs<br>
-      - Type `npm i express mongoose express-handlebars mongodb`
+      - Type `npm i express mongoose express-handlebars mongodb nodemon`

 3. To run, type `npm run start` in the terminal.
    This runs the app.js file without `nodemon` in the background.